Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms on the 27 Dimensional Exceptional Domain and Theta Functions

-$E_{4}(Z)$ and $E_8(Z)$ are the only two singular modular forms on the the exceptional domain that we are studying here \cite{MR1437509}.
-In general, the Fourier coefficients of higher weight forms on the exceptional domain with rational integer coefficients can be obtained by considering positive powers of $E_{4}(Z)$.
-The general computation of the Fourier coefficients was obtained in \cite{kim2016cusp, kim2015ikeda}.
+$E_{4}(Z)$ and $E_8(Z)$ are the only singular modular forms on the exceptional domain \cite{MR1437509}.
+The general computation of the Fourier coefficients of higher modular forms was given in \cite{kim2016cusp, kim2015ikeda}.
 Using the notation of \cite{kim2016cusp} and \cite{MR1437509}, the Fourier coefficients in full generality are given as below.
 Consider a weight $ k \in 4 \mathbb Z$ modular form over the exceptional domain with the Fourier expansion